oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

 It will open an xterm (Terminal Window) with two open tabs.

+### Step 2: Setting the Environment
 Switch to the tab called "19.18.0 TARGET Home".
-All variables will be set automatically executing:
+All variables will be set when executing:

   ```
     <copy>